 - Tracheal resection - This procedure would depend on what area the tumor appears on the trachea.

 At Moffitt Cancer Center, our surgeons are skilled in performing the latest and most effective techniques for addressing head and neck cancer.
+Our Reconstructive Oncology Program also offers the latest techniques for reconstruction surgery.
 Each patient’s treatment plan is developed by a collaborative, multispecialty team, and we offer all aspects of diagnosis, treatment and support in a single, convenient location.
 We also have a robust portfolio of clinical trials with active protocols for many types of head and neck cancer.
 Through these important studies, our patients can be among the first to benefit from promising new treatments, including advanced surgical techniques.
 Our dedicated research team continues to evaluate promising new treatment options, and every day we are learning more, improving outcomes and enhancing quality of life for our patients.